 It may take repeated exposure before the allergic reaction develops.
 This is because, after a few times, the body begins to release itch-causing histamines that irritate the skin.

-When a person has diabetes, too-high blood sugar levels can cause dry skin that also feels itchy.
+When a person has diabetes, elevated blood sugar levels can cause dry skin that also feels itchy.

 This itchy skin may appear with or without red or flesh-colored bumps on the palms and other areas of the body.